The One Sentence a Day Language Learning Technique — Pros and Cons

 Of course, if you use any language course, then you can take sentences from those and just bung them into your Anki flashcards.

-How do you use Anki to study the “one sentence a day” method?
+How to use Anki to learn one sentence a day

 My basic card design is: